I am unable to make my mortgage payments due to COVID-19. Is there help available?

 How long is the Pandemic Forbearance Plan period?

-The CARES Act calls for a six-month forbearance period.
-Why is Mr. Cooper offering the forbearance in three-month increments?
+The CARES Act calls for a 6 month initial forbearance period.
+Why is Mr. Cooper offering the forbearance in 3 month increments?

-Mr. Cooper homeowners have the option of selecting either a 3- or 6-month initial term for the forbearance.
-Since all paused payments will need to be repaid at the end of the forbearance, we will actively work with our customers to evaluate their situation as they go to avoid any unnecessary financial burden.
-All eligible homeowners are able to extend the forbearance up to 12 months just as the CARES Act allows.
+Mr. Cooper homeowners have the option of selecting either a 3 or 6 month initial term for the forbearance.
+Since all paused payments will need to be repaid at the end of the forbearance, we will actively work with our customers to evaluate their situation as they go, to avoid any unnecessary financial burden.
+Per the CARES Act, if your financial hardship due to COVID-19 hasn’t improved, your forbearance can last a total of 12 months.
+Depending on the owner of your loan, you may have additional months available beyond the 12 months.

 If my loan is not federally backed, are there any pandemic relief options for me?